brohrer/dsmq/README.md

 in the topic, or the topic doesn't yet exist, returns `""`.

+### `get_latest(topic)`

+Get the *most recent* eligible message from the queue named `topic`.
+All the messages older than that in the queue become ineligible and never get seen by the client.
+- `topic` (str)
+- returns str, the content of the message.
+If there was no eligble message in the topic, or the topic doesn't yet exist, returns `""`.

 ### `get_wait(topic)`

 A variant of `get()` that retries a few times until it gets